llmcloud24/de.KCD-Summer-School-2024/Day_4/04-Authentication/README.md

 Before we proceed with the Authentication part, let's just have a mini hands-on session to set up Open WebUI, which is a web interface that can be used to chat with Ollama.

-First, open the  `variables.env` in the `04-Authentication` folder.
-You can do so via `nano variables.env` when you're inside the folder.
+First, open the  `.env` in the `04-Authentication` folder.
+You can do so via `nano .env` when you're inside the folder.

 The content of this file will look like this.
 Make sure you replace the values after the `=` sign with your own values!
 Make sure there are no spaces after the `=` too!
 ```bash